-Body parts, debris found after Indonesia plane crash
+Indonesian divers find parts of plane wreckage in Java Sea

-JAKARTA, Indonesia (AP) — Indonesian rescuers pulled out body parts, pieces of clothing and scraps of metal from the Java Sea early Sunday morning, a day after a Boeing 737-500 with 62 people onboard crashed shortly after takeoff from Jakarta, officials said.
+JAKARTA, Indonesia (AP) — Indonesian divers on Sunday located parts of the wreckage of a Boeing 737-500 at a depth of 23 meters (75 feet) in the Java Sea, a day after the aircraft with 62 people onboard crashed shortly after takeoff from Jakarta.

-Officials were hopeful they were honing in on the wreckage of Sriwijaya Air Flight 182 after sonar equipment detected a signal from the aircraft.

-Transportation Minister Budi Karya Sumadi told reporters that authorities have launched massive search efforts after identifying “the possible location of the crash site.”

-“These pieces were found by the SAR team between Lancang Island and Laki Island,” National Search and Rescue Agency Bagus Puruhito in a statement.
+“We received reports from the diver team that the visibility in the water is good and clear, allowing the discovery of some parts of the plane,” Air Chief Marshal Hadi Tjahjanto said in a statement.
+“We are sure that is the point where the plane crashed.”

+He said the objects included broken pieces of fuselage with aircraft registration parts.

+Earlier, rescuers pulled out body parts, pieces of clothing and scraps of metal from the surface.

+“Hopefully until this afternoon the current conditions and the view under the sea are still good so that we can continue the search,” he said.

-Indonesian military chief Air Chief Marshal Hadi Tjahjanto said teams on the Rigel navy ship equipped with a remote-operated vehicle had detected a signal from the aircraft, which fit the coordinates from the last contact made by the pilots before the plane went missing.
+The break in the search for Sriwijaya Air Flight 182 came after sonar equipment on a navy ship detected a signal from the aircraft at a location that fit the coordinates from the last contact made by the pilots before the plane went missing on Saturday afternoon.

-“We have immediately deployed our divers from navy’s elite unit to determine the finding to evacuate the victims,” Tjahjanto said.

-More than 12 hours since the Boeing plane operated by the Indonesian airline lost contact, little is known about what caused the crash.
+It’s still unclear what caused the crash.
+There was no sign of survivors.

+“I represent the government and all Indonesians in expressing my deep condolences for this tragedy,” President Joko Widodo said.

+“We are doing our best to save the victims.
+We pray together so that the victims can be found,” he said, adding that he had asked the National Transport Safety Committee to conduct an investigation.

-Fishermen in the area around Thousand Islands, a chain of islands north of Jakarta’s coast, reported hearing an explosion around 2:30 p.m.
+Fishermen in the area between Lancang and Laki islands, part of an archipelago around Thousand Islands north of Jakarta’s coast, reported hearing an explosion around 2:30 p.m.
 Saturday.

-“We heard something explode, we thought it was a bomb or a tsunami since after that we saw the big splash from the water,” fisherman Solihin, who goes by one name, told The Associated Press by phone.
+“We heard something explode, we thought it was a bomb or a tsunami since after that we saw the big splash from the water,” Solihin, who goes by one name, told The Associated Press by phone.

 “It was raining heavily and the weather was so bad.
 So it is difficult to see around clearly.
 But we can see the splash and a big wave after the sounds.
 We were very shocked and directly saw the plane debris and the fuel around our boat.”

-Sumadi said Flight SJ182 was delayed for an hour before it took off at 2:36 p.m.
+Transportation Minister Budi Karya Sumadi said Flight SJ182 was delayed for an hour before it took off at 2:36 p.m.
 It disappeared from radar four minutes later, after the pilot contacted air traffic control to ascend to an altitude of 29,000 feet (8,839 meters), he said.

 There were 62 people on board, including seven children and three babies.